 Day 2 Ravenna-Forlì-Castrocaro

-The ride starts in Forlì, where this year there is the official exhibition on Dante as he lived there twice during his exile.
-The trip then moves to Terra del Sole, a jewel of Renaissance town planning commissioned by Cosimo de’ Medici in 1564 as an example of perfect urban planning, Terra del Sole was also a fortress defending the northern borders.
-The route ends in the afternoon, in Castrocaro with its fortress and spa.
+The first day of riding is almost entirely along the river and flat till Castrocaro in a mixture of gravel on the river levee and asphalt terrain which will never be technical then it will climb lightly to get to Castrocaro.
+Along the way we will ride first to Classe where you can visit the Basilica of Sant Apollinare in Classe , a mosaic masterpiece, then we’ll continue through Forlì, where Dante lived twice during his exile.
+The trip moves to Terra del Sole, a jewel of Renaissance town planning commissioned by Cosimo de’ Medici in 1564 as an example of perfect urban planning, Terra del Sole was also a fortress defending the northern borders and Castrocaro with its fortress and spa.

 Day 3 Castrocaro – Portico di Romagna

-The tour goes into the Tuscan-Romagna Appennine “selva oscura” [Dante’s dark forest] characterised by thick woods and hidden hermitages.
+The tour goes into the Tuscan-Romagna Appennine “selva oscura” [Dante’s dark forest] characterized by thick woods and hidden hermitages.

-The first stage of the tour is the Sacro Eremo of Camaldoli, an ancient monastery still inhabited by monks.
-The tour continues towards Romena Castle where Dante stayed during the first years of his exile and then towards Pratovecchio.
-From there it is easy to reach Porciano, a town in which Dante was a guest of the Guidi family.
+The first stage of the tour is the Sacro Eremo of Camaldoli, where we’ll get to through a thick forest.
+The ancient monastery is still inhabited by monks.
+The tour continues along a steep descent on asphalt and then still down but more gradual and off road to the plains of Pratovecchio.
+It is worth the climb for 5km to the Abbey of Romena built in 1152 and the nearby castle that hosted Dante in his first years of exile (optional) .
+Another short diversion leads to Porciano Castle, where Dante was a guest of the Guidi family.
 During his stay he wrote three of his famous Latin epistles.
-The route continues on to Poppi, a must-see on a route through Dante’s places, dominated by the Castle of the Guidi counts, near which the famous battle of Campaldino took place.
-Dante took place in this battle on the Guelph side and which today is remembered by the “Column of Dante”.
+The route continues along the river towards Poppi which is a must-see on a route through Dante’s places.
+Poppi is dominated by the Castle of the Guidi counts, near which the famous battle of Campaldino took place.
+Dante fought in this battle on the Guelph side.
+His participation is remembered by the “Column of Dante” in Poppi.

 Day 8 End of the tour in Florence